Late Invoice Statistics You Should Know (2026)

 #3: Send payment reminders

 Yet, matters can become complicated when you have too many outstanding invoices.
 If you rely on manual processes for managing invoices, it’s difficult to keep track of which customers are late with their payments.
-Thus, you can’t be sure what payments to chase first.

-Using Clockify for invoicing means you can mark each invoice as paid as soon as the payment has been cleared.
+In Clockify, you can mark each invoice as paid as soon as the payment has been cleared.
 This also helps you get a precise overview of all the late invoices.

 As soon as you notice an Overdue invoice status, you’ll know it’s time to send your client a quick reminder that they have a debt to settle.
+This way, you’ll likely speed up the payment process and reduce the waiting time — especially if the invoice due date simply slipped your client’s mind.

 🎓 How to Ask for Payment Politely and Professionally (+ Templates)